raffled/twitteRStorm/presentation/twitteRStorm.md

 - Users who want speed and accuracy

 ## The Storm Framework
-What makes up a storm framework?
+What makes up a Storm framework?

 The **Topology** specifies: